Ultravis66/High-Speed-Dart-Conjugate-Heat-Transfer-Simulation/README.md

 ## 🔥 Full Temperature Field Visualization (With and Without Mesh)

-These visualizations show the **temperature field** across all solid materials at a representative moment during the simulation.
+These visualizations show the **temperature field** across solid materials at 2 seconds flight time away from the stagnation.

 ### With Mesh Overlay
 The image below includes the **solid region mesh**, helping illustrate:
 - How conduction pathways evolve from the **steel tip inward**
 - Layered heat transfer behavior through **aluminum**, **epoxy**, and into the **tungsten core**
-- Mesh resolution and cell distribution in critical thermal gradient regions

 ![Temps](Temps.png)